tridactyl/tridactyl/readme.md

 ### Default normal-mode bindings

-This is a (non-exhaustive) list of the most command normal-mode bindings.
+This is a (non-exhaustive) list of the most common normal-mode bindings.
 Type `:help` to open the online help for more details.

 - `:` — activate the command line